Alpine crossing Watzmann - 3 Zinnen

 Ascent 1,100 m / descent 830 m / walking time 5 - 6 h

 Day 6: A wonderful ascent to the Toblacher Pfannhorn (2,663 m) with the first views of the Dolomites.
 On the descent, stop off at the Bonner Hütte.
-After a short transfer and a short ascent, you are in the middle of the Dolomites.
+After a short transfer and a short ascent, you are surrounded by the Dolomites.
 Overnight stay at the Drei Schuster hut (1,626 m).

 Ascent 1,300 m / descent 1,000 m / walking time 6 h